 Conversely, fine art wants to make you feel.
 Wonder why Sam Leach so perfectly rendered a ‘Cockatoo’?
 You have to look closer to understand.
 In this way, fine art rarely just looks nice.
 It lives to move you.

 As it makes you feel, fine art also communicates.
-Whether about culture, nature, the artist or something else, fine artworks spin a delicate message that permeates differently under every eye.
+Whether about culture, nature, the artist or something else, fine art spins a delicate message that reads differently under every eye.

 The message of décor on the other hand, is straightforward.
-It’s reduced aesthetic function, means communicating something deeper is not really necessary.
+It’s reduced function means that communicating something deeper is not really necessary to its success.

 An Investment in Culture

-There’s a reason we put fine art not décor in museums.
+There’s a reason that we put fine art not décor in museums.
 More than a pretty picture, fine art sheds light on the past, present and future of culture.
-Artists like Philippe Le Miere makes movies askew, shining the spotlight on Hollywood in contemporary life.
+Artists like Philippe Le Miere make movies askew, shining the spotlight on Hollywood in contemporary life.

-To collect fine art then, is to invest in culture.
+To collect fine art is to invest in culture.

 The line between fine art and décor is fine.
 Figuring out what suits you, means asking yourself what you desire from an image.
 If you want it to decorate, then décor may hit the spot.
-If you seek more from not only your walls, but life, meaning and yourself, the fine art is the rabbit hole for you.
+If you seek more from not only your walls, but life itself, then fine art is the rabbit hole for you.

 To learn more about collecting art, click here.